Luck547/MaplTube/docs/README.md

 # MaplTube

-The app verifies whether or not an authenticated Youtube user voted on a particular YouTube video based on liking, disliking, or not voting.
+The app verifies whether an authenticated YouTube user voted on a particular YouTube video based on liking, disliking, or not voting.

 ## Getting Started